cschladetsch/Mono/Readme.md

 [![License](https://img.shields.io/github/license/cschladetsch/monotonic.svg?label=License&maxAge=86400)](./LICENSE.txt)
 [![Release](https://img.shields.io/github/release/cschladetsch/monotonic.svg?label=Release&maxAge=60)](https://github.com/cschladetsch/monotonic/releases/latest)

-A boost library propsal: **Fastest C++ Allocator**.
+Based on a boost library propsal: **Fastest C++ Allocator**.
 See original [boost documentation](https://htmlpreview.github.io/?https://github.com/cschladetsch/Monotonic/blob/develop/libs/monotonic/doc/html/index.html) and original [code with documentation here](https://svn.boost.org/svn/boost/sandbox/monotonic/libs/monotonic/doc/html/index.html).

 This library provides the fastest way to manage memory in a C++ application.
 Yes, that is a bold claim.
 See the [exhaustive results]( http://github.com/cschladetsch/Monotonic/tree/develop/libs/monotonic/test/results/).

 There are no source files - to add Monotonic functionality to your project, simply get latest and add the root folder to your include path.

+This is a new version, based on the original [boost proposal code](https://github.com/cschladetsch/Monotonic) code, but stripped of most of the cruft surrounding boost, so that it's easier to use.

+It's also now based on *CMake* rather than *Boost Jam*.

 ## Building